mwarning/trigger/README.md

 ./gradlew assembleRelease
 ```

+## Development

+Any help, bugfixes, new features are much welcome.

+Feature suggestions:
+- more flexible trigger queries and protocols (ssh?)
+- multiple trigger profiles
+- use specific certificates

 ## API

 Trigger allows you to set an URL (e.g. `https://example.com/door/`) and a token (e.g. `secret123`).
 When the open or close button is pressed, a HTTP request will be send.
 To open a door this might be the following: